zestsoftware/zest.releaser/README.rst

 - ``six`` for python2/python3 compatibility.

+- ``twine`` for secure uploading via https to pypi.
+Plain setuptools doesn't support this.

 Since version 4.0 there is a ``recommended`` extra that you can get by installing ``zest.releaser[recommended]`` instead of ``zest.releaser``.
 It contains a few trusted add-ons that we feel are useful for the great majority